afhaque/MeanMapAppV2.0/TutorialMaterial/PartII/tutorialpartii.md

 ## Introduction

 Welcome back!

-Last time, we created an application that integrated Google Maps directly into MEAN stack code.
+[Last time][1], we created an application that integrated Google Maps directly into MEAN stack code.
 The app provided us a panel to create users, tag their location based on latitude and longitude, and validate their whereabouts using HTML5 geolocation.

-As of this writing, over 150 users have added themselves to our map, with diverse locations strewn from San Francisco to Melbourne -- which is already pretty cool when you think about it!
+As of this writing, over 150 users have added themselves to our [demo map][2], with diverse locations strewn from San Francisco to Melbourne -- which is already pretty cool when you think about it!

-![1-MapCurrent][1]
+![1-MapCurrent][3]

 Today, we'll be taking our work a step further by adding a new control panel that allows us to filter users based on a variety of fields.
 The final product will allow us to query our map based on gender, age, favorite language, proximity, and whether a user's location has been HTML5 verified.
 Additionally, this tutorial will also give us a nice opportunity to discuss some of MongoDB's geospatial query tools.

-As you follow along, feel encouraged to grab the source code.
-Also, if you're joining us for the first time, you can download the code from Part I using this link.
+As you follow along, feel encouraged to grab the [source code][4].
+Also, if you're joining us for the first time, you can download the code from [Part I using this link][5].

 ## Revised App Skeleton

 To begin, let's make some adjustments to our app's structure.
 Go ahead and create a new `queryCtrl.js` file as well as a directory called `partials`, which will hold the files `addForm.html` and `queryForm.html`.

 <pre><code class="language-bash">
 MapApp